johnsamuelwrites/inclusive/CONTRIBUTE.md

 Once the translation in the above files is completed (or partially completed), run the following command to generate `*.mo` files:

 ```
-pybabel compile -d locales -D inclusive
+pybabel compile -d locales -D inclusivewriting
 ```

 Now the application will be able to show messages in this language.

 ### Update missing and existing translations
-For checking the existing locales in `inclusive`, run
+For checking the existing locales in `inclusivewriting`, run
 ```
 ls locales
 ```

-Check the current translation in the `.po` files, for example, `locales/fr_FR/LC_MESSAGES/inclusive.po`.
+Check the current translation in the `.po` files, for example, `locales/fr_FR/LC_MESSAGES/inclusivewriting.po`.
 An example translation from the above files is given below:
 ```
 msgid "Enter [bold magenta]a text[/bold magenta]:"